CompactMods/CompactMachines/README.md

 Make sure not to obstruct the spawn location, there is currently no mechanic that automatically searches a better spawn location.
 And you don't want to have to break the blocks you spawn in.

+#### Recovery

+If you accidentally deleted your Compact Machines block with all your stuff still inside the Machine it can be recovered using the ```/compactmachines3 machines view``` command.

+It allows browsing through all existing Compact Machines and also provides a button to give yourself a Compact Machine Block linked to the viewed machine.
+Be aware that this breaks already existing links, i.e. if the machine should already exist somewhere it is being disconnected from the room.

+This command only works for server operators.

 #### Technical aspects

 - The inside of Compact Machines are rooms in another dimension (id=144 by default)